awslabs/graphstorm/tests/regression-tests/lp/README.md

 Regression performance:
 -----------------------
-In the opensource_gsf branch, the MAG link prediction performances much better than those in both M5GNN and the main branch.
+In the opensource_gsf branch, the MAG link prediction performans much better than those in both M5GNN and the GSF main branch.
 The best test mrr culd reach to >0.90 while this value in the main branch is less than 0.4.

 GSF Opensource results:
 -----------------------